-While this is a simplified definition of ILM, it’s important to understand that there are varying levels of maturity when it comes to ILM capabilities.
+It’s important to note that there are varying levels of maturity when it comes to ILM capabilities.
 For some organizations, basic ILM capabilities may be suitable for their needs, but for others with complex user bases that need managed, a higher ILM maturity level is required.

 As navigating through these different ILM capabilities can be complex, we’ve developed a maturity model to simplify the process.
 Using this maturity model can help your organization determine the effectiveness of your current capabilities and also provide a decision path for increasing your ILM capabilities.

 Let’s take a look into the capabilities and characteristics of the first half of the ILM Maturity Model: Levels 1 and 2.